Johnsburg’s ‘state of emergency’ to continue

 “This state of emergency declaration is a significant step in assisting town leadership in addressing the threat that COVID-19 poses to the safety, health, and welfare of its residents and visitors,” she said in a prepared statement.

-Hogan urged residents to check the town website at www.johnsburgny.com daily for update notices and information.
+Hogan urged residents to check the town website at: www.johnsburgny.com daily for updated notices and information.

 “Town leadership is working to create additional physical and virtual resources and tools to support citizens during this challenging time,” she said.